• Play the sound file

 Americans don't much like Obamacare, and never have.
 Its passage, without a single Republican vote in either the House or Senate, was one reason the Democrats lost the House in 2010.
 Americans just don't like their politics that partisan.

 Americans still don't much like it, but they don't much like the idea of defunding it, either, and for the same reason.
-It's a paradox, but those are the numbers: 54 percent of voters in a Fox News poll want to see all or part of Obamacare repealed; yet voters are against defunding the law by 53 to 41 percent.
+It's a paradox, but those are the numbers: Fifty-four percent of voters in a Fox News poll want to see all or part of Obamacare repealed; yet voters are against defunding the law by 53 to 41 percent.
 Defunding is just too partisan.

 Here's a prediction.
 If the registration glitches can be sorted out, the American public will come to a grumbling, complaining acceptance of Obamacare.
 The wonks who write the blogs tend to forget that not many ordinary citizens care about politics.
 They just want the crowd in Washington D.C. to get on with things, keep things running.
-They don't expect high standards: the expression "good enough for government work" is understood by everybody.
+They don't expect high standards: The expression "good enough for government work" is understood by everybody.
 They just don't want paralysis and breakdown.

 If Obamacare doesn't go into a total technological brain freeze, or implode from too many healthy people choosing the tax penalty rather than the insurance premiums — a thing the feds can easily fix by jacking up the penalties — Americans will sigh and put up with it.